PriscillaReboucas/PriscillaReboucas/README.md

 - 👋 Hi, I’m @PriscillaReboucas
-- 🌱 I’m currently learning JavaScript, HTML, CSS, Tests
+- 🌱 I’m currently learning JavaScript, HTML, CSS and React
 - 💞️ I’m looking to collaborate on Devops world
 - 📫 How to reach me: priscillabreboucas@gmail.com